Skip to Content

 You must also offer your German Shepherd frequent small amounts of water to ensure he doesn’t get dehydrated and flush out his system.

 Pro-Tip!
-Give your German Shepherd ice cubes if they are not interested in drinking.
-This is also a good idea in warm weather.
+Give your German Shepherd ice cubes if they are not interested in drinking, or get a dog water fountain to entice hydration.

 My German Shepherd – Willow